droarty/pension-stories/README.md

 - If there are no conflicts, add changes to local repo `git commit -a`
 - Please write a detailed commit message
 - To publish your changes to github `git push`

+## To update your local repo to the latest version on github
+- Check the status of your repo `git status -v`
+- If you are behind the latest version use `git pull --rebase`